 After starring in this film and traveling through the festival circuit, Emmi was inspired to pursue writing and directing.
 She and her brother Tate Shockley soon began producing their own shorts.
 Emmi was attending Fordham University when she co-founded the Fordham Filmmaking club, then wrote and directed her short film We Regret to Inform You for the 2016 Campus MovieFest competition.
 The film was selected as a finalist at the international level of this competition and screened at the 2017 Cannes Film Festival.

-Emmi graduated from NYU Tisch with a Bachelor of Fine Arts in film and television production in May 2019.
+In May 2019, Emmi graduated from NYU Tisch with a BFA in Film and Television Production.
 During her college career, she wrote, directed, and starred in her two short films, Don’t Be a Baby and J-1 (Post-Production).
 Don’t Be a Baby had its first school-wide screening at NYU’s New Visions+Voices Showcase in November 2018.
 She and her team won the awards of Audience Choice, Best Directing, Best Lead Actress, and Best Editing.
 The short was also an official selection of The Bowery Film Festival, The Ocean City Film Festival, and The NYU Diversity Arts Festival.
 Her latest short J-1 anticipates a 2020 film festival run.

 She is represented in both New York and Los Angeles by Emma Lewis of Paradigm Talent.